Cambusta/Tripflare/README.md

 `DNCT_TripflareTriggered` event is raised globally when mine is triggered and location of the mine (positionATL) is passed as event parameter.

 You can subscribe to this event in your mission using `["DNCT_TripflareTriggered", { _minePos = _this; /* Your code */ }] call CBA_fnc_addEventHandler;`.

+## Acknowledgements
+* [AveryTheKitty](https://steamcommunity.com/id/averythekitty) - big thanks for pointing out that there is a vanilla tripflare model.
+* RHS - for the idea on how to circumvent locality of explosion effects on dedicated server.
+* BIS - for Arma and the tripwire flare model.